Identity Theft Prevention

 Existing Policies and Practices

-In addition, the College adheres to the following practices:
+In addition, The University adheres to the following practices:

 • All paper files are kept in locked offices and/or filing cabinets while not being used.